Lyrebird Health and Heidi Health are leading the charge in driving AI scribe use locally, but each appear to have very different paths to market.

 These are two very different ways to grow medical software start up groups.

-Heidi Health will likely have a lot more cash available than Best Practice can front up in the short term for Lyrebird, but Best Practice, with its shareholding in business analytics platform Cubiko and FHIR-based API middleware group Halo Connect, is able to bring a lot of IP and synergy to help Lyrebird on its journey.
+Heidi Health will likely have a lot more cash available than Best Practice in the short term for AI development within its product suite, but Best Practice, with its shareholding in API middleware group Halo Connect, and it’s long partnership with business analytics platform Cubiko (also a Halo Connect shareholder) is able to bring a lot of IP and synergy to help Lyrebird on its AI journey.

 Another key market differentiator between the two vendors might be Heidi Health’s freemium model.